bmbouter/selinuxgame.org/contributing.md

 layout: page
 title: Contributing
 ---
-SELinux is volunteer run and benefits from several types of contributions from the community.
+SELinux is volunteer run and values several types of contributions from the community.

 ## Become an Admin